 Seat Belt Rules For Kids From Birth To Age 8

-The child car seat laws in Michigan say that kids age 0-4 must ride in a properly installed car seat in the back of a vehicle.
-The car seat must be rear facing from birth until at least age 2.
-For children age 2-4, the seat may be forward facing.
+Michigan car seat laws say that kids age 0-4 must ride in a properly installed car seat in the back of a vehicle.
+The car seat must be rear-facing from birth until at least age 2.
+For children age 2-4, the seat may be forward-facing.

 Why are booster seats so important?
 Because they help reduce serious injuries in a crash by nearly 50%.
 Booster seats lift up children, so the safety belt fits securely across their hips and shoulders (the strongest parts of their bodies).
 When kids age 4-8 aren’t riding in a booster seat, the safety belt doesn’t fit them comfortably and, in turn, they are more likely to tuck the belt behind their back or under their arm.
 This can cause significant injuries in a crash, such as internal organ damage or trauma to the neck or head.

 If you need help installing a car seat or booster seat, you can get assistance from your local police department, fire department or public health department.
 In fact, Michigan has a network of more than 1,000 technicians who can help with the proper installation of car and booster seats, and the use of seat belts.
 If you’re wanting help, be sure to not only bring your vehicle, but also the car seat and your child.
 Car and booster seat checks can take up to 30 minutes.
 You can find a seat check near you on this list of 2017 Michigan car and booster seat checks.

 Seat Belt Rules For Kids Who Are 8-15

 The seat belt rules for kids ages 8-15 aren’t much different than for younger kids: buckle up, plain and simple.
 When riding in the back of a vehicle, Michigan law requires that young people in this age range wear a safety belt at all times.

 Michigan law, however, seems to suggest that buckling up in the back is not required for those who are age 16 and older.
 The seat belt law says: